nmoinvaz/proxyres/doc/README.md

 Only the posix resolver in proxyres can handle these types when returning from `FindProxyForURL`.

-For more information on PAC scripts can be found in Mozilla's [documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file).
+More information on PAC scripts can be found in Mozilla's [documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file).

 ## Using with CMake